fernando-mc/fernandomc.com/content/reading-list.md

 6. Polysecure - Jessica Fern
 7. The Dragon Keeper - Robin Hobb
 8. Kraken - China Miéville
-9. Sunreach
+9. Sunreach - Janci Patterson, Brandon Sanderson
-10. The City We Became
+10. The City We Became - N. K. Jemisin
+11. The Devil in the White City - Erik Larson

 **Read in 2021**